cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

 * This brings us to a multi-step VM builder wizard.
+    * We will work through the multiple tabs fairly quickly, mostly using default values
-* Enter a machine name and a Size from the dropdown.
+    * On the first tab: Enter a machine name and a Size from the dropdown.
         * Notice that the monthly cost of a given VM size is shown.
-* The remaining entries in the first wizard form should be default values.
+        * The remaining entries in the first wizard tab should be default values.

 <BR><BR>